monkeytypegame/monkeytype/THEMES.md

 <img width="1552" alt="Screen Shot 2022-01-12 at 10 56 42 AM" src="https://user-images.githubusercontent.com/83455454/149186637-66dae488-05ae-45c4-9217-65bc36c4927b.png">

 After that add some screenshots of your theme to the pull request.
-Click create pull request and if it gets approved then your new theme is on Monkeytype
+Click create pull request and if it gets approved then your new theme is on Monkeytype.

 ## Creating Themes
 After you have forked the repository you can now add your theme.
 (If you haven't already forked the repository yet refer to [here](#forking-the-repository))